Information for Transcribers

 We now have an automated system for accessing images for transcription from the Image Server (IS) through your login to the FreeREG site — GetScan no longer works.

 From your Actions, select Assignments.
 This will give you access to a number of new Assignment Actions that allow you to request and work with the images that have been assigned to you.
 Communicating with you SC about your assignment is also done within your Assignments actions: you can contact your SC when you have finished an assignment, and then to request more work.
-(More details to follow — in the meantime, please ask your SC if you need support.)
+For full details, visit the page on Using the Image Server.

 - You must not keep a copy of the image file once you have transcribed it, and you must not pass a copy on to any third party.